Nnvemeka/frontend-test-template/README.md

 # Frontend Developer Test

 Welcome to the frontend developer test!
-This task is designed to evaluate your ability to accurately translate a visual design into a responsive, reusable, and functional React component using modern tools and best practices.
+This task is designed to evaluate your ability to accurately translate a visual design into a responsive, reusable, and functional React component using modern tools and best practices and code ethics.

 ---

 ## 🧩 Task

 You are required to implement a screen based on the **design image provided in the `assets/` folder** of this project.
-This is a **Node.js App Router (Next.js 13+) project**, so follow the conventions of the App Router structure.
+This is a **Next.js App Router (Next.js 13+) project**, so follow the conventions of the App Router structure.

 Your goal is to:
 - Build a functional and reusable React component based on the screen image provided.